emrecolako/chart-curvature/README.md

 * [Pandas][link05]

 ## Process
-We first start by pulling some data from the Poloniex exchange.
+We first start with caching some data from the Poloniex exchange.
 The part of our application used to pull the price data from Poloniex is called `get-data.py`.
 This small python script is based on one of the examples provided with the Poloniex API wrapper project.